oraljr/osticket-prereqs/README.md

 </p>
 <p>

   Once you're connected to the session you will finish setting up back on the browser.
-Under Database Settings, the browser the username will be 'root' and the password will be Password1.
+Under 'Database Settings' the username will be 'root' and the password will be Password1.

   Next you'll create a new database for osTicket in HeidiSQL.
 Right click on the left side where is says "Unnamed", select "create new", then select "database".
 Name the new database 'osTicket'.
 Once you have the new database setup go back to the osTicket browser and under MySQL Database fill in 'osTicket'.